Understanding the Requirements Imposed by Law for the Administration of a Special Needs Trusts

 How often have we heard “It’s all in the details.”?
-A properly drafted special needs trust when administered correctly will not be counted as an available asset, and trust distributions to beneficiaries will not be counted as income.
-Public benefits will be safeguarded and preserved.
-To receive this special exception, however, the trust must meet certain New Jersey statutory requirements and pass review by a state agency and possibly the Social Security Administration who are responsible for administering the trust beneficiary’s public assistance program.
+A properly drafted special needs trust when administered correctly will not preserve and protect public benefits and will not be considered a disqualifying resource or income source.
+To receive this special exemption, however, the trust must meet certain statutory requirements and pass review by a state agency and the Social Security Administration who jointly are responsible for the regulation and approval of appeal of a beneficiary’s public assistance program(s).

 The Importance of Proper Administration of a SNT in New Jersey

-The “special needs” of a person that a trust can provide will always be determined by the technical requirements of his/her individual government assistance program.
-(Medicaid vs. Section 8 vs. DDD vs. SSI vs. Pharmaceutical Assistance, etc.)
+The “special needs” of a person and his/her qualifying expenses pay for his/her individual government assistance program.
+(Medicaid vs. Section 8 vs. DDD vs. SSI vs. Pharmaceutical Assistance, vs. CCW, etc.)

-While a particular trust distribution may not violate one individual’s program requirements, it may cause serious issues for a program with different benefits and requirements.
+While a distribution from a SNT may not violate a person’s program requirements, it may still be considered a violation of NJ Medicaid regulations, and it can cause a gap in services.
 Despite this potential complexity, a properly drafted and administered special needs trust can be flexible and adapted to meet program requirements even as those requirements may change over time.

-Ask for me to personally discuss your New Jersey Special Needs Trust situation toll-free at (855) 376-5291 or e-mail me at email@example.com.
+Please call my office today and ask for me to personally discuss your New Jersey Special Needs Trust, toll-free at (855) 376-5291 or e-mail me at email@example.com.